j-jorge/pack-my-sprites/README.md

 be opaque in the resulting sprite, while the black parts will be fully transparent.
 Intermediate grey values will be partially transparent.

-EXAMPLE
-====
+# Examples

-See the `example/` folder for a sample script.
-You can process it with the following command:
+See the `example/` folder for sample projects.

-    ./bin/pack-my-sprites --scheme-directory=src/script/ example/bird.spritedesc